gerberprototyping/malcolm_sim/README.md

 [Malcolm: Multi-agent Learning for Cooperative Load Management at Rack Scale](https://dl.acm.org/doi/10.1145/3570611).
 This group is unaffiliated with the original researchers.

-The system is simulated as a set of heterogenous Malcolm Nodes is are connected simulated network links.
-A central loadbalancer distributes incoming tasks to the Malcolm Nodes.
+The system is simulated as a set of heterogenous Malcolm Nodes connected using simulated network links.
+A central loadbalancer evenly distributes incoming tasks to the Malcolm Nodes.
 The core component of the simulation is a Distributed Load-Balancing game (DLB) in the Load Manager of each Malcolm Node.

 ## Malcolm Node